Growing up in a Straight World

 Retrospectively, it comes as no surprise.
 Everything around me gave me the impression that there was only one sexuality within society.
 From tv shows, I watched to books I read, couples and families I knew, conversations with my friends, and things that we were taught in school.
 Everything was completely focused on the Straight default.

 Of course, later, I discovered the truth about being gay, but I’d say it was not before puberty that I started to understand what my own personal reality was.
 Truth be told, any doubt should have ceased the moment I saw Orlando Bloom in Pirates of the Caribbean.
 But the mind is capable of incredible self-delusion when it faces a reality, which does not match the indoctrinated norms and values.
-It was during high school where society’s ignorance towards homosexuality was replaced with the rather cruel curiosity of my classmates.
+It was during high school that society’s ignorance towards homosexuality was replaced with the rather cruel curiosity of my classmates.
 I started to be called certain names - faggot, sissy, homo - and I was forced to think about who I was.

 It was the loneliest and hardest time of my life.

-In Germany, a political discussion has been ongoing for several years now about the pros and cons of implementing LGTBQ+ related stories and contents in schools.
+In Germany, a political discussion has been ongoing for several years now about the pros and cons of implementing LGBTQ+ related stories and content in schools.
 A lot of people seem to struggle with this thought and fear an unwelcome influence on Germany’s children if they get in touch with those things too early.
 They are on a seriously misguided path.
-LGTBQ+ youth often face greater injustices than their straight peers by living in constant self-doubt and pain from the onslaught of bullying, when their only crime is being different.
-According to “Coming Out Day e.V.”[2], a German association that aims to create awareness for the problems and struggles homosexual youth face, the stark reality is that the suicide attempt rate of homosexual youth is up to 4x higher than the attempt rate of heterosexual youth.
+LGBTQ+ youth often face greater injustices than their straight peers by living in constant self-doubt and pain from the onslaught of bullying, when their only crime is being different.
+According to “Coming Out Day e.V.”[2], a German association that aims to create awareness of the problems and struggles homosexual youth face, the stark reality is that the suicide attempt rate of homosexual youth is up to 4x higher than the attempt rate of heterosexual youth.

-Let me be clear, undoubtedly education is one of our greatest weapons and hopes to fight homophobia and create a truly accepting society.
+Let me be clear, undoubtedly, education is one of our greatest weapons and hopes to fight homophobia and create a truly accepting society.
 There are children out there who are listening, who are afraid, and who are wondering why it had to be them.
 We have the chance to change that and help them to understand that they are perfect just the way they are.
 All I’m asking is to talk about it and explain to them that being different is not equal to being abnormal.

 Footnotes